rust-bitcoin/bitcoin_hashes/README.md

 # Bitcoin Hashes Library

 This is a simple, no-dependency library which implements the hash functions needed by Bitcoin.
-These are SHA1, SHA256, SHA256d, SHA512, and RIPEMD160.
-As an ancilliary thing, it exposes hexadecimal serialization and deserialization, since these are needed to display hashes anway.
+These are `Sha256`, `Sha256d` (double SHA-256), `Sha256t` (tagged SHA-256), `Sha512`, `Ripemd160` and `Hash160` (representing bitcoin RIPEMD-160 over SHA-256).
+As an ancillary thing, it exposes hexadecimal serialization and deserialization, since these are needed to display hashes anyway.

 [Documentation](https://docs.rs/bitcoin_hashes/)